Residential colleges of Rice University: Will Rice College

 William Marsh Rice Jr. College, commonly known as Will Rice, is named for William M. Rice Jr., the nephew of the university's founder William Marsh Rice.
 It incorporates Rice's first dormitory, South Hall, which was built in 1912.
 Will Rice College began as an all-male college when Rice created its residential college system in 1957 and became co-ed in 1978.

 Will Rice shares architectural styles with Baker and Hanszen colleges; all three possess white-painted "old" buildings and more modern "new" wings.
 Will Rice's Old Dorm (former South Hall) features a unique fifth-floor tower which has recently become known as The Perch.

 The symbol of Will Rice college is the Phoenix, depicted in rust and gold colors.
 Members of the college are known as Will Ricers.
-The college commonly refers to itself as the "college of Gods and Goddesses."
-The elected governing body of Will Rice, the Diet, administers a university-sponsored annual budget of approximately $50,000 which supports social, athletic, and entertainment programs for the college's nearly 400 resident and non-resident members.
+The college moniker was originally the "College of Individuals," but the "college of Gods and Goddesses" was adopted after the college became co-ed.
+The elected governing body of Will Rice, the Diet, administers a university-sponsored annual budget of approximately $50,000 which supports social, athletic, and entertainment programs for the college's nearly 400 members.

 Will Rice is traditionally a strong contender in the university's annual campus-wide Beer Bike competition among the residential colleges.
 Will Rice has held the longest winning streak on record in the alumni race (11 years from 1996 to 2006).
 Since the inclusion of an alumni race, Will Rice has been the only college to have won the men's, women's, and alumni races in a given year, called a "sweep," which it has done on five occasions—1983, 1986, 1999, 2009, and 2013.
 Additionally, Will Rice holds the current track records for the men's, women's, and alumni races.

 In 2009, work began on a new residential building for Will Rice, located on the site of the former New Section, built in 1957; this building was completely demolished.
 A new servery, Abe and Anne Seibel Servery, was also part of the construction project.
 The new facility serves both Will Rice and Lovett, replacing two dated cafeterias at each college.
-During construction, the population of Will Rice lived in McMurtry College, which was founded that year.
+During construction, the population of Will Rice lived in McMurtry College, which was founded that year, establishing the two as "sister colleges."

 Notable alumni include current CBS News president David Rhodes, former Major League Baseball player Lance Berkman, and architect Charles Renfro of Diller Scofidio + Renfro.